Cold Souls

-Cold Souls is a 2009 American comedy-drama film written and directed by Sophie Barthes.
+Cold Souls is a 2009 American science fiction comedy-drama film written and directed by Sophie Barthes.
 The film features Paul Giamatti, Dina Korzun, Emily Watson, and David Strathairn.
 Giamatti stars as a fictionalised version of himself, an anxious, overwhelmed actor who decides to enlist the service of a company to deep freeze his soul.
 Complications ensue when his soul gets lost in a soul trafficking scheme which has taken his soul to St. Petersburg.
 The film then follows Giamatti desperately trying to recover his soul.

 Plot

 Paul Giamatti is an actor who becomes so impassioned with the characters and roles that he plays that he has trouble disassociating himself from the character after the scene is done.
 As a result, his mind and spirit are a tangled mass of emotions that he seems to have trouble separating from his own feelings.
 As he struggles to play Uncle Vanya, he reads an article in The New Yorker regarding "Soul Storage," a procedural clinic that physically removes one's soul from his body.

 While hesitant at first to go through with such a procedure, being unsure how it would affect him, Paul decides to go ahead.
 On visiting the clinic he discovers that most souls come out as gray matter or clouds.
 He decides to go ahead, declining the offer to look at his soul as it happens.
 He is distressed to discover that his soul comes out looking just like a chickpea.
-He has it stored in the clinic and returns to his life with 5 percent of his soul remaining.
-However, his life begins to fall apart; he has trouble associating with or making love to his wife Claire.
-Lacking in emotional intelligence, he says insensitive things, such as telling a friend to just "pull the plug" on her comatose mother, and his acting for the Chekhov play lacks believability.
+He has it stored in the clinic and returns to his life with 5% of his soul remaining.
+He is told this is like residue, enough to leave him with some emotional reaction, like affection for his loved ones and hobbies but not very deep or complex feeling to new things.
+He at first feels more relaxed, however his life begins to fall apart; he has trouble associating with or making love to his wife Claire despite wanting to.
+Lacking in emotional intelligence in new situations, he is easily bored and says insensitive things, such as telling a friend to just "pull the plug" on her comatose mother, and his acting for the Chekhov play lacks believability.
 Not wanting his soul back just yet, he instead obtains the soul of what he is told is a Russian poet, whose memories entice him to be curious about her and her life as well as obtain a curiosity of his own.
 This Russian soul allows him to play Uncle Vanya excellently, but the experience overwhelms him and he decides to get his own soul back.